luisspuerto/R-Proj-Template/Script Template Header.md

 - `Packages & Sources`: Here is were you call all the packages or script that are necessary to run the script.
 It's recommendable to at least give a reason why you load that specific source or package.
     + `Loading all functions in R/`: This _just_ loads all the functions you have on the `R/` folder.
 You can disable or delete this if you just want to load specific ones, or you don't use the `R/` folder.

-Some of the fields, like date or update, or even the authors and usernames  are perhaps a little bit redundant and even unnecessary if you are _running the show_ with the help of a VCS like git, where all that data usually are register.
+Some of the fields, like date or update, or even the authors and usernames  are perhaps a little bit redundant or even unnecessary if you are _running the show_ with the help of a VCS like git, where all that data usually are register.
 However, and IMHO, it's good to keep a little bit of old fashion meta-data for two reasons:

 1. Sometimes scripts get stranded, they are copied, or moved, from their original working or project directories, so they lose the connection with the meta-data provided by the VCS.
 2. It helps to have an idea _at glance_ of what is the script about, who created it and so on.